megakemp/megakemp.github.io/_posts/2012-01-19-better-diffs-with-powershell.md

      class="screenshot-noshadow-caption" />
 <span class="caption">The Out-Diff PowerShell cmdlet in action</span>

-One thing I'd like to point out is that even if the output of `svn diff` consists of many lines of text, PowerShell will redirect them to the `Out-Diff` function _one line at a time_.
+One thing I'd like to point out is that even if the output of `git diff` consists of many lines of text, PowerShell will redirect them to the `Out-Diff` function _one line at a time_.
 This is called a [streaming pipeline][15] and it allows PowerShell to be responsive and consume less memory even when processing large amounts of data.
 Neat.

 ### Wrapping up